MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/INSTRUCTIONS.md

 1. Open a PowerShell 5.x window
    - Issue the command: $PsVersionTable.PSVersion if not sure
+   - "Run as administrator" is suggested as the script will try to install the [required PowerShell modules](./README.md#required-powershell-modules) if they aren't present.
   1. In the PowerShell window, run the "BulkCQsPreparation.ps1" script.
    - This will prepare and open the BulkCQs spreadsheet.
    - If your tenant has more than 100 Auto Attendants or Call Queues use the -AACount or -CQCount options as outlined below.